Jim Ellis (King County activist): Family life

 Ellis was born in Oakland, California in 1921.
 His parents were Hazel Reed Ellis (originally from Spokane, Washington) and Floyd Ellis (originally from Dayton, Washington.
 His father (although trained as a lawyer) worked in the import-export industry.
 He had two brothers, John (born 1923) and Robert (born 1928).
 After the birth of his brother Robert, the family moved to Seattle, where he attended John Muir Elementary School and Franklin High School.

-In the summer of 1937, Ellis's father placed Jim, Robert and two dogs on five acres of wooded land that he had purchased near Preston, Washington along the Raging River.
+In the summer of 1937, Ellis's father placed Jim (then age 15), Robert (age 13) and two dogs on five acres of wooded land that he had purchased near Preston, Washington along the Raging River.
 They were given a ton of groceries, and instructions on how to build a log cabin.
 They had a rough summer, but by the end of it they had bonded closely, and had a livable cabin that they improved over the next several years, and that Ellis continued to use into the 2000s.

 Ellis moved back east to attend Yale University.
 When the U.S. entered World War II, Ellis enlisted into the Air Force; his brother Robert joined the Army.
 Ellis was told to complete his degree before reporting for duty; both brothers began active duty on the same day in March 1943.
 He married Mary Lou Earling November 18, 1944.
 He and Mary had first met in high school; she was from Alaska, and attended the private Bush School in Seattle while he was at Franklin.
 They reconnected in the summer of 1942, shortly after he graduated from Yale.
 At Mountain Home Air Force Base in Idaho, Ellis served as a weather forecaster; his wife trained as a pilot, with the intention of becoming a WASP, but the WASPs were disbanded before she could join.

 Ellis was reportedly "devastated" when his brother Robert was killed in action near Trier, Germany in February 1945, and strongly considered volunteering for a combat role, but his wife convinced him to focus instead on what he could do to contribute to his community.

 Jim and Mary Lou Ellis had four children: Robert Lee Ellis II (born 1946), Lynn Earling Erickson (born 1951), Steven Reed Ellis (born 1955), and Judy Ellis (1948-1970).
 Robert and Lynn are both teachers; Steven is a beekeeper and environmentalist.
 Judy died in a car crash; Mary Lou Ellis died in 1983 at the age of 62.